GeoMOER/moer-base-python/docs/units/_unit00/unit00-00_course_start_details.md

 * First termin: Thursday 24 April 2025
 * Time: Weekly 14:00 to 16:00 (German time)
 * Place: Room 00A19 + online room (link see ILIAS)
-* Raise only issues that you could not solve using the information provided in the HTML learning environment